marcellodesales/kraken-the-btc-transactions/docs/System-Design.md

 * For the data collected by, it submits all the transactions through the client API.
 * It handles bulk updates of the data as it is first filtered and organized properly for faster operations.
-  * It calls the CRUD operations to the TransactionsDataService
+  * It calls the CRUD operations to the `TransactionsDataService`

 # 👽 TransactionsDataService

 > Exposes APIs to update the database using CRUD operators.
+> Implemented using postgREST.
 > * **NOTE**: (v1) of this solution won't include the endpoints

 * `/users`: manages the users and their associated wallets